 Flash Media Playing as it Records = Super Cookies!

-If they only would offer the Warm fresh Cookies that Grandma makes.
+If they only would offer the same Warm fresh Cookies that Grandma makes.

 UPDATED!!!! not sure why I didn't notice the scripts not working on some computers.